piperbates/pipers_website/README.md

 ## A few todos...
 * The custom hook `useOnOutsideClick` has some `any` typing
-* There's a bug with the `useOnOutsideClick` that means it only functions for the navigation and not all the modal functionality
+* Annoying basic fonts, Next JS doesn't seem to want to have the fonts work
+* Same with icons
+* Images have preset widths so the images look icky on the modal